dirkroorda/laf-fabric/docs/workbench.rst

     feature values.
 *xml identifier mapping*
     a mapping from orginal xml identifiers to integers.
+*primary data access*
+    The primary data can be accessed through nodes that are linked to regions of primary data.

 Now Python does not have strict encapsulation of data structures, so by just inspecting the classes and objects you can reach out